Jim Pollard: Professional career

 Pollard began his professional basketball career in 1947 after signing with the Minneapolis Lakers while the team was a part of the National Basketball League.
 On the team, Pollard was a member of a future Hall of Fame frontcourt alongside center George Mikan and power forward Vern Mikkelsen, as well as fellow Hall of Famer Slater Martin at shooting guard.
 Led by coach John Kundla, this core group of players have been called the "first legacy in the history of professional basketball".
 The Lakers won the NBL championship in 1948, the BAA championship in 1949, and four NBA championships in 1950, 1952, 1953 and 1954.
 Pollard was a four-time NBA All-Star, and was named to the All-NBA First Team in 1949 and 1950, and Second Team in 1952 and 1954.

 Pollard was renowned for his tremendous leaping ability, and subsequently earned the nickname "The Kangaroo Kid".
 He could reportedly touch the top of the backboard and dunk from the foul line, being one of the few players in his era who was capable of dunking a basketball.
 Pollard was also known for his corner jumpshot, and was a respected player and teammate.
 In 1952, the Basketball Association of America selected Pollard as the best player of the era.

 Pollard retired from playing basketball after eight seasons, and finished with career averages of 13.2 points, 7.8 rebounds and 3.2 assists per game.

 Coaching career

 Pollard immediately moved into coaching after retiring, taking the head coach position at La Salle University for the Explorers men's basketball team in 1955.
 Over three seasons with the team, Pollard compiled a record of 48–28.

-Pollard was named interim head coach of the Lakers midway through the 1959–60 NBA season on January 2, 1960, and recorded a 14–25 record.
+Pollard was named interim head coach of the Minneapolis Lakers midway through the 1959–60 NBA season on January 2, 1960, and recorded a 14–25 record.
 He was named the head coach of the newly established Chicago Packers in 1961, and managed an 18–62 record in the team's first NBA season.

-He moved to the American Basketball Association for the league's inaugural season in 1967, and coached the Minnesota Muskies, which relocated to Miami and became the Miami Floridians the following season.
-He was fired by the team midway through the 1969–70 season.
+He moved to the American Basketball Association for the league's inaugural season in 1967, and coached the Minnesota Muskies to a 50–24 record in their first season.
+The Muskies relocated to Miami and became the Miami Floridians the following season, finishing 43–35.
+He was fired by the team midway through the 1969–70 season after the Floridians started the season with a 5–15 record.